medienbaecker/kirby-modules/README.md

 ## Features

-- Modules are bundled in `site/modules` and registered as regular blueprints and templates.
+- Modules are registered as regular blueprints and templates.
 - Every module is available to create in the `modules` section without editing any other file.
 - Modules can not be accessed directly and will automatically redirect to the parent page with an anchor.
 - The container page is automatically created and hidden in the panel.